 Manual handling causes almost a quarter of all injuries at work.
 Most of the injuries are to hands, feet, legs, and backs.
+Some of the back injuries can result in permanent disability.

 To reduce the risk of manual handling:

 - Assess the load. - If mechanical handling equipment is provided and you are trained and authorised to use it, then do so. - Wear the right equipment for the job, for example, safety boots, gloves, coveralls, hard hat, eye protection, and any equipment that may be specially provided as a result of risk assessment. - Know your physical capabilities and only tackle jobs you can reasonably handle. - Think the job through. - Always check the load before lifting.